webdevaminul/WDA-Products-Filter/README.md

    - frontend: Contains the client-side code (React application).
    - backend: Contains the server-side code (Express, MongoDB).

-4. **Running the Backend**: open a new terminal and navigate to the backend folder:
+4. **Running the Backend**: Open a new terminal and navigate to the backend folder:

    ```bash
    cd backend